 Yep, they have them.
 Frequently.
 They are often on bridges but police also do manual checks which can lead to on-the-spot-fines.

 Alcohol laws are very strict in Norway, and penalties from driving under the influence are severe.
 The legal limit is 0.02% blood alcohol (the UK is 0.08%) and applies to the driver of any motorised vehicle.
 Medications to avoid if you intend to drive are marked with a red triangle.

 Tolls in Norway

-If you're used to motorhoming in Germany (where there are very few tolls), Norway is going to be a shock.
+If you’re used to motorhoming in Germany or the UK (where there are very few tolls), Norway is going to be a shock.

 There are about 200 toll stations in Norway.
 All of which are automated, and marked with “AutoPASS” and the symbol to the right.
 Avoiding a toll often means driving hours out of your way AND taking 2 or even 3 extra ferries, so it defeats the point.
 On the plus side, motorhomes are charged the same price as cars and the total toll costs aren’t usually that high.

 The tolls all use number-plate recognition, so before you drive in Norway with a foreign vehicle, you should register

 In total, we went through 23 tolls during our 3-week Norway road trip- and over half of those were on the E6, which is the main road running North-South through central Norway (‘I’ on the map).
 The cost of that 2-day trip was £84.88 in toll charges.